atbcb/ICTTestingBaseline/docs/07Images.md

         * Google Icons uses CSS styling to replace the inner text of an inline element with an icon image when rendered in the browser; therefore, there is no need to hide the icon, and the inner text would generally serve to provide the text equivalent.
 If, however, the inner text of the Google Icon is not sufficiently descriptive, then the developer would still need to provide an accurate text equivalent via an alternative technique.

 #### Test Results
-* If any of the above checks fail, then SC 1.1.1 fails and Baseline 7 fails.
+* If any of the above checks fail, then SC 1.1.1 and Baseline Requirement 7 fail.

 ### Captcha Images
 #### Test Instructions